 After graduation, DRS counselors and students continue to work toward vocational and employment goals.
 Some services are available to all eligible individuals without charge.
 At this point, individuals may be asked to share the cost of some services, depending on income and financial resources.

-Visual Services Youth Attend Independent Living Skills Camp
+Youth Attend Independent Living Skills Camp from Services for the Blind and Visually Impaired

 During a week long camp youths learn independent skills and had fun interacting with other kids who are also blind and visually impaired.